Rutts07/Adversarial-Neural-Cryptography/README.md

 # Adversarial-Neural-Crytography
-This repo contains the code for the project based on adversarial neural cryptography implemented as part of the course SMAI
+This repository contains the code for the project based on Adversarial Neural Cryptography implemented as part of the course Statistical Methods in Artificial Intelligence offered at IIIT Hyderabad